HericksonWillianCordeiro/HericksonWCordeiro/README.md

 - 👋 Hi I’m @HericksonWCordeiro
--   Beckend developer in Python
+-   Backend developer in Python
 -   How can i help you?

     contact: herickson_cordeiro@hotmail.com